SamG101-Developer/SPP-Compiler-5/docs-compiler-sphinx/source/spec-api/language-basics/Literals.md

 ## Array Literal

 The array literal is a list of same-type items inside the `[]` tokens.
 The type of the array, and its size, are inferred from the items.
-For example, `let x = [1, 2, 3]` infers a `std::array::Arr[std::number::BigNum, 3]` type.
+For example, `let x = [1, 2, 3]` infers a `std::array::Arr[std::bignum::BigNum, 3]` type.
 Note that the size of an array is fixed, so it might be necessary to use the `std::vector::Vec` type if the size is unknown.
 All elements must be the same type.
 For more details see the section on [array types](../type-system/Arrays-Tuples.md).

-Empty arrays must be given a type and size, so the literal for empty arrays is `let x = [std::number::BigInt, 100]`.
+Empty arrays must be given a type and size, so the literal for empty arrays is `let x = [std::bignum::BigInt, 100]`.
 This tells the compiler to allocate 100 elements of the `BigInt` type, but no value will be set in the slots.

 ## Tuple Literal

 The tuple literal is a list of different-type items inside the `()` tokens.
 The type of the tuple is inferred from the items.
-For example, `let x = (1, "Hello", 3.14)` infers a `std::tuple::Tup[std::number::BigNum, std::string::Str, std::number::BigDec]` type.
+For example, `let x = (1, "Hello", 3.14)` infers a `std::tuple::Tup[std::bignum::bigint::BigInt, std::string::Str, std::bignum::bigdec::BigDec]` type.
 There is slightly different syntax for 1-tuples, to differentiate them from regular parenthesized expressions.

 | Tuple Length | Syntax   |